-Word on the street is that Phu Quoc might be the next Danang, an ideal destination for resort vacays.
+Word on the street is that Phu Quoc might be the next Danang for resort seekers.
 I checked in at Fusion Resort Phu Quoc to experience what a beachfront stay on the island is like.

 Swapping the stress of the city for a beachfront retreat does wonders for my mood.
 While Indonesia’s nearby islands are a popular choice for many (who can resist a quick getaway to Bali, Batam or Bintan?), another coastal destination has popped up on my radar.
 Say hello to Phu Quoc, the largest island in Vietnam.
 After receiving the invite, I jumped at the chance to take my new passport out for a spin.
 I’m glad I did – this idyllic retreat had me feeling revitalised in no time.